-- Obey the driver promptly and cheerfully. - 2.
-Obey and respect the orders of authorized persons. - Be courteous to the driver, to fellow students, and to passers-by. - Be on time.
-(The driver cannot wait beyond his or her regular schedule for those who are tardy.) - 5.
-Wait in an orderly line off the street or road. - 6.
-Ride only the bus assigned by school officials. - 7.
+- 1. Obey and respect the orders of authorized persons. - Be courteous to the driver, to fellow students, and to passers-by. - 3.
+Be on time.
+(The driver cannot wait beyond his or her regular schedule for those who are tardy.) - 4.
+Wait in an orderly line off the street or road. - 5.
+Ride only the bus assigned by school officials. - 6.
 Cross in front of the bus only when the road is clear and at a safe distance in front of the bus in order to be seen by the driver.
 (Minimum: 10 feet) - Behave on the bus as students are expected to behave in the classroom.
 Insolence, disobedience, vulgarity, foul language, fighting, pushing, and similar offensive acts will not be tolerated. - Report promptly to the driver any damage done to the bus. - Wait until the bus has come to a full stop before getting on or off the bus.
-Do not move about within the bus while it is motion. - Occupy seats assigned by the bus driver or school officials and remain seated while the bus is moving. - 12.
-Ride three in a seat if necessary and not exchange seats unless given permission by the driver. - When required to stand, stand to the rear of the white marker line when the bus in motion. - 14.
+Do not move about within the bus while it is motion. - Occupy seats assigned by the bus driver or school officials and remain seated while the bus is moving. - 11.
+Ride three in a seat if necessary and not exchange seats unless given permission by the driver. - 12.
+When required to stand, stand to the rear of the white marker line when the bus in motion. - 13.
 Follow the Code of Student Conduct and Discipline.